sigmaSd/Chat/README.md

 - Chat.start starts a webscket server
-- when you paste web.js in the web console of chatGpt page, it will open a websockt and connect back to our servers
+- when you paste web.js in the web console of chatGpt page, it will open a websockt and connect back to our server
-- Chat.chat sends our input to the chatgpt page, it will be inputed with an enter event, then it try to use some heursitics to detect chatGpt answer and send it back
+- Chat.chat sends our input to the chatgpt page, it will be inputed with an enter event, then it tries to use some heursitics to detect chatGpt answer and send it back

 ## Nvim Plugin